 Saudi Arabia is not a jurisdiction where case law forms binding precedent or is a source of law.
 Further, case law is not even available to the public for review.
-Therefore, any review of the laws governing Saudi labour law should focus on laws, implementation rules, circulars and other regulations put forth by the Saudi Arabian Ministry of Labour and other relevant government institutions, as well as the knowledge and experience of counsel.
+Therefore, any review of the laws governing Saudi labour law should focus on laws, implementation rules, circulars and other regulations put forth by the MOL and other relevant government institutions, as well as the knowledge and experience of counsel.